parodos-dev/orchestrator-helm-chart/README.md

 ## Orchestrator Helm Repository
 Helm chart to deploy the Orchestrator solution suite.
 The following components will be installed on the cluster:
-* Janus IDP backstage
+- Janus IDP backstage
-* SonataFlow Operator
+- SonataFlow Operator (with Data-Index and Job Service)
-* OpenShift Serverless Operator
+- OpenShift Serverless Operator
-* Knative Eventing
+- Knative Eventing
-* Knative Serving
+- Knative Serving
-* Sample workflow
+- Sample workflow (greeting)
+- Move2kube workflow

 ## Usage